xen-troops/zephyr/boards/arm/rz_g3s/doc/delivery/fpu_snippet.rst

 .. note::
     Please be aware that this is experimental feature.
-The following tests will now work in this configuration due to hw sharing conflicts:
+The following tests will not work in this configuration due to hw sharing conflicts:

     * **uart_async_api**
     * **wdt_basic_api** can be run only from the JLink using command **west debug**